Invigorating was one word for it.

 The lower end of Pole Hollow Trail has moved a few hundred yards to the west of the route shown on the trailhead maps.

-Once on Long Creek Trail we headed west to the falls.
+Once on Long Creek Trail, we headed west to the falls.
 About a mile from the falls we spotted a campsite just off the trail, which we noted for future use, knowing that the falls area is very popular and tends to get more than a bit gross.
-With all the recent rain Long creek was running well, and has to be crossed several times.
+With all the recent rain Long creek was running well and has to be crossed several times.
 With all the new growth in some places it was quite tricky to spot where the trail picked up on the opposite side of the creek.
-At the falls both camp sites at the falls were occupied, our plan was only to stop for lunch so we sat out by the falls which were running quite well.
+At the falls both campsites at the falls were occupied, our plan was only to stop for lunch so we sat out by the falls which were running quite well.
 I used the wood burner to boil water for lunch (slow but successful) and took advantage of the deeper pools to bathe.
-Gosh it was cold!
+Gosh, it was cold!
 And that was where today’s picture was taken.

-We filled up with a massive (and heavy at over 12lbs) 6 litres of water as we were headed North behind the Upper and Lower Pilot knobs for the night and we weren’t sure if we’d find water there.
+We filled up with a massive (and heavy at over 12lbs) 6 liters of water as we were headed North behind the Upper and Lower Pilot knobs for the night and we weren’t sure if we’d find water there.

 After lunch we rearranged our packs so I wasn’t carrying too much weight, headed back along Long Creek Trail and then up Cedar Trail, which was quite rocky going, the recent rain has cleared out any loose material on the trail.
 It was a nice hike uphill through a fairly densely wooded area.
-Once back up on Pilot trail we headed West, finally camping well off trail to the North near the junction with West Devils Den trail.
+Once back up on Pilot trail we headed West, finally camping well off-trail to the North near the junction with West Devils Den trail.

-After dinner I tried using the wood burner as a campfire with mixed results.
+After dinner, I tried using the wood burner as a campfire with mixed results.
 We decided not to set the fly, spending the night under the open sky.